Timgad: Library

 The Library at Timgad was a gift to the Roman people by Julius Quintianus Flavius Rogatianus at a cost of 400,000 sesterces.
 As no additional information about this benefactor has been unearthed, the precise date of the library's construction remains uncertain.
-Based on the remaining archaeological evidence, it has been suggested by scholars that it dates from the late 3rd or possibly the 4th century.
+Based on the remaining archaeological evidence, it has been suggested by scholars that it dates from the late 3rd or possibly the 4th century CE.

 The library occupies a rectangle 81 ft long by 77 ft wide.
 It consists of a large semi-circular room flanked by two secondary rectangular rooms, and preceded by a U-shaped colonnaded portico surrounding three sides on an open court.

 The portico is flanked by two long narrow rooms on each side, and the large vaulted hall would have combined the functions of a reading room, stack room, and perhaps a lecture room.
 Oblong alcoves held wooden shelves along walls that would likely have been complete with sides, backs and doors, based on additional evidence found at the library at Ephesus.
 It is possible that free-standing bookcases in the center of the room, as well as a reading desk, might also have been present.

 While the architecture of the Library at Timgad is not especially remarkable, the discovery of the library is historically important as it shows the presence of a fully developed library system in this Roman city, indicating a high standard of learning and culture.
-While there is no evidence as to the size of the collection the library harbored, it is estimated that it could have accommodated 3,000 scrolls.
+Although the size of the library collection is unknown, it is estimated that it could have accommodated 3,000 scrolls.

 World Heritage Site

-Timgad was inscribed as a World Heritage Site by UNESCO in 1982.
+In 1982, UNESCO inscribed Timgad as a World Heritage Site.